mredenti/ModernCMake/slides/episodes/finding_packages.md

     in high-performance computing is to use OpenMP within a compute node combined with MPI across compute nodes.
 The implementation of the MPI standard consists of the following.

+    The message passing interface (MPI) is a standardized means of exchanging data between multiple processors running a parallel program across distributed memory.
 -->

 :::::::::::::: {.columns}